SDarkra1/TF2-Hud-Reference/0-TUTORIAL/4-Editing-Animations.md

 ## hudanimations_manifest.txt

-The manifest file defines what animations files should be used.
+The manifest file defines what animation files should be used.
 In the default hud, this file is simply:
 ```
 hudanimations_manifest
 {